apache/jackrabbit/README.txt

 repositories include content management, document management, and records management systems.

-Version 1.0 of the JCR API was specified by the Java Specification Request 170 (JSR 170, http://jcp.org/en/jsr/detail?id=170) and work on the JCR version 2.0 is ongoing in JSR 283.
+Jackrabbit is currently based on the Proposed Final Draft (PFD) version of the JCR 2.0 API defined by the Java Specification Request 283 (JSR 283, http://jcp.org/en/jsr/detail?id=283).
+Version 1.0 of the JCR API was specified by JSR 170.

 Apache Jackrabbit is a project of the Apache Software Foundation.

 Building Jackrabbit
 ===================

-Jackrabbit currently depends on the Proposed Final Draft (PFD) version of the JCR 2.0 API jar file from JSR 283.
-To build Jackrabbit, you need to download the PFD from http://jcp.org/en/jsr/detail?id=283 and install the contained jcr-2.0.jar file to your local Maven repository.
+To build Jackrabbit, you first need to download the PFD version of the JCR 2.0 specification from http://jcp.org/en/jsr/detail?id=283 and install the contained jcr-2.0.jar file to your local Maven repository.

 Use the following command to install the required JCR API jar with metadata included in the jcr-2.0-pfd.xml file in this directory: